Pick Your Plastic Plumbing Pipe: PEX Vs PVC

 What is PEX?

-Household plumbing systems use PEX for pipes to supply water and carry away sewage.
+Many household plumbing systems use PEX for pipes to supply hot and cold water.
 The term PEX stands for “crosslinked polyethylene.”
 PEX piping is manufactured by melting high-density polyethylene and extruding it in the form of a tube.
 This material was first introduced to the United States only 40 years ago, but it’s catching on fast.

 PEX -- Pros